The First-Timers Guide To Planning A Hen Party

 Make sure to have an open conversation with them about money, after all, you’re asking them to part with hard-earned cash.
 A quick search of the internet will reveal that the number one complaint from hens about a hen party is the cost and not being asked if they could afford it in the first place.
 Once you’ve all agreed on a price, it will be clearer as to what you can plan.
 Make sure to discuss whether you’ll be covering the cost of the bride too, as is customary, or whether she’s happy to contribute towards her own costs.

-However, if all the hens are happy to go abroad there are some cheaper options than a week in Marbella.
 “You can have a cheap overseas hen weekend if you’re flexible where you go,” says Rob.
 “For example, Lisbon is a wonderful city and much cheaper than Barcelona.
-Likewise, if you’re travelling to Eastern Europe, choose Riga or Bratislava instead of Budapest or Prague – both destinations are great for hens and comparable with their more expensive neighbours.”
+Likewise, if you’re traveling to Eastern Europe, choose Riga or Bratislava instead of Budapest or Prague – both destinations are great for hens and comparable with their more expensive neighbours.”

 If you’re going down the self-catered route, there are plenty of websites that have a huge range of party houses for all budgets, sizes and destinations, some with pools, hot tubs or even disco rooms!
 Try Kate & Toms, The Big Domain, Celebration Cottages and The Hen House or simply search for party houses and you’ll find hundreds of options to suit.
 If you search on Airbnb, make sure to check whether parties are allowed as many properties on the site have a ‘no party’ policy.

-Now you’ve done the bulk of the admin, it’s time to get going on the fun stuff – choosing and booking the activities.
-Think about your bride and consult your list of ideas from your initial chats with her and see which of the activities works best in your chosen destination.
-If you have time and budget, the hen party can be themed around the brides’ loves.
-Is she an outdoorsy/active type?
-Then think about assault courses, high ropes course, water sports or zip wiring.
 If your bride loves a pamper then you could opt for a classic spa day, or host a mobile pamper party at your accommodation.
 Perhaps you’ve got a creative and crafty bride on your hands?
-As a group you can take part in a whole host of cool classes like cupcake making and floristry or something a little more risqué like life drawing or a lingerie making masterclass.
+As a group, you can take part in a whole host of cool classes like cupcake making and floristry or something a little more risqué like life drawing or lingerie making masterclass.

-Finally, if you really want to make the hen party really stand out, have a look at some of the more unusual activities on offer like themed escape rooms, sumo wrestling, murder mystery parties or an inflatable sports day.
+If you really want to make the hen party really stand out, have a look at some of the more unusual activities on offer like themed escape rooms, sumo wrestling, murder mystery parties, or an inflatable sports day.
 “It’s important to make sure there’s enough to keep everyone entertained, but not so much that you can’t relax,” says Rob.
-“Check where your activities are taking place, too – you don’t want an hour’s drive to reach a go kart track.
+“Check where your activities are taking place, too – you don’t want an hour’s drive to reach a go-kart track.
 We always recommend pre-booking your main dinner as well – imagine trying to find a table for 10-20 people at peak time on a Saturday night!”

 The best hen party fancy dress

 Let your creative juices flow and make the hen party truly individual with some hilarious fancy dress costumes.
 If you think the bride would like it, you can go the full feather boas and sash route.
-But remember fancy dress doesn’t have to be tacky.
-Have a think about what the bride is known for or a particular thing she loves perhaps and theme the outfit around that.
+Have a think about what the bride is known for and theme the outfit around that.
 Is she a massive fan of Harry Potter?
 The whole party could be different characters from the books.
 Did she love the Spice Girls as a child?
 Make her go out in one of their iconic outfits.
-There are a whole host of funny and rude blow up outfits, but make sure to consider whether your bride will find it as hilarious as the rest of you going out dressed as a giant you-know-what!
+There are a whole host of funny and rude blow up outfits, but make sure to consider whether your bride will find it as hilarious going out dressed as a giant you-know-what!
 You don’t want the bride’s overriding memory of her hen to be that of embarrassment.

 If you want to get the whole gang involved in the dressing up, telling everyone else to wear black while the bride wears white is always a winner, or you could all face the humiliation together by dressing up as grannies or naughty nurses.